PhilChodrow/PIC16B/syllabus.md

 - A [list of articles](https://blog.getpocket.com/2020/06/the-bias-embedded-in-algorithms/) on bias in algorithms.
 This list is curated by Safiya Umoja Noble, author of [Algorithms of Oppression: How Search Engines Reinforce Racism](https://nyupress.org/9781479837243/algorithms-of-oppression/) and faculty here at UCLA.
 - Cathy O'Neil, author of the excellent book *Weapons of Math Destruction*, has a [blog](https://mathbabe.org/page/2/).
 Many of her posts are opinion pieces (and therefore unsuitable for citation), but she always provides links to primary material, which you can use.

-#### Discussion Forum
+#### Campuswire

-There is a discussion forum associated with this course, where you can post both questions and answers about the course content.
-If you post a particularly insightful question or answer, I will (at my discretion) award you 0.5% of extra credit toward your final grade.
-You can earn extra credit this way up to four times, for a total of 2% extra credit.
+There is a Campuswire discussion forum associated with this course, where you can post both questions and answers about the course content.
+If you post a particularly insightful question or answer, I will (at my discretion) award you 0.25% of extra credit toward your final grade.
+You can earn extra credit this way up to four times, for a total of 1% extra credit.

+#### Course Feedback

+There will be several surveys throughout the quarter which allow you to give me feedback on the course.
+Completing these feedback surveys is worth 0.25% extra credit, each.

 <div class="fancy-h1">Learning on Zoom</div>